 - Quickly poke away any air bubbles you find using toothpicks, before the icing dries.

 - Repeat steps so all cookies are covered in icing.

 - Once cookies have dried, you can begin adding decorative details.

 - Paint a thin layer of royal icing on the cookies, in the areas that you’ll be topping with sprinkle mix.
 Add your sprinkles and set aside to dry.

 - Once sprinkles have dried onto the cookies you can add finishing touches with edible pens and gold paint.

 - I used black edible pens to add eyelashes to the unicorn cookies and gold paint for ears, cheeks and horns.

 I think what I love most about sugar cookies and decorating is the blank canvas.
-As a creative at heart, I enjoy using my imagination to come up with decorations that match the theme of my celebrations and events.
+As a creative at heart, I enjoy using imagination to come up with decorations that match the theme of celebrations and events.
 Cookies are a celebratory staple for many, including myself.
 It’s a honor to see that my cutters have made their way into your kitchen to be a part of your celebrations too!
 I love even more to see how you use the cutters and to share your work on etsy and instagram.

 I hope you give this simple cookie recipe a try!
 Visit my shop for posh sprinkles, cutters and more, when I re-open later this month.